Claiming Unemployment Benefits in Alabama

 - Copy #4 of your DD Form 214 (if released from the military in the last 18 months)

-- Your Trade Adjustment Assistance (TAA) certification letter and/or TAA petition number (if you are filing for Trade Adjustment Assistance Benefits)
+- Your Trade Adjustment Assistance (TAA) certification letter and/or TAA petition number (if filing for Trade Adjustment Assistance Benefits)

 - Name and local number of your union hiring hall (if you obtain your work through a union hiring hall)